coolzhpfree/Xinput_Fightstick_MLX90333/README.md

 https://github.com/dmadison/ArduinoXInput

 # To Do
-- Make a 3d printed mount to fix the sensor on to a sanwa stick
+- Make a 3d printed mount to fix the sensor on to a sanwa stick (I have a clone)
-- Make the stick deadzone as a circle
+- Make the stick deadzone as a circle (coders plz help me)